-Sam is a partner in Carey Olsen's dispute resolution and insolvency practice in the Cayman Islands.
+Sam is head of Carey Olsen's dispute resolution and insolvency and restructuring practice in the Cayman Islands.

-He has extensive experience litigating complex cross-border commercial disputes with a primary focus on the financial services sector.
+He has extensive experience litigating with a primary focus on the financial services sector.

 Sam also has particular expertise in the field of insolvency and restructuring and is regularly instructed to act for liquidators and receivers (including foreign appointees), management, security holders, investors, and unsecured creditors in relation to both contentious and non-contentious matters.